sarathakare/sarathakare.github.io/README.md

 ## Sara Y Thakare

-An enthusiastic learner, thrives on data-driven innovation and exploring new ideas.
+An enthusiastic learner, thrives exploring new ideas.
 Devours books, movies and music and loves to embark on outdoor adventures.
 Also a Mathematics and Computer Science undergrad.

 ## Education